findinpath/spring-data-cassandra-repository-methods-timing/README.md

-In a similar fashion to the  micrometer's AspectJ `io.micrometer.core.aop.TimedAspect`, the AspectJ `com.findinpath.aop.RepositoryTimerAspect` from this proof of concept project intercepts the methods of spring data repository beans from the project and emits timer information to micrometer's `io.micrometer.core.instrument.MeterRegistry`.
+In a similar fashion to the  micrometer's AspectJ `io.micrometer.core.aop.TimedAspect`, the AspectJ `com.findinpath.aop.RepositoryTimerAspect` class from this proof of concept project intercepts the methods of spring data repository beans from the project and emits timer information to micrometer's `io.micrometer.core.instrument.MeterRegistry`.